 We understand that this a difficult and challenging time, but we want you to know that we are taking all necessary steps to support our students as much as we can and for as long as needed.
 We’re proud to be a supportive and inclusive community and it is in times like these when our community spirit comes through most.

-Students who are staying in ARU accommodation will be supported throughout their time here and are welcome to stay as long as needed.
+Students who are staying in ARU accommodation, there's support on hand and are welcome to stay as long as needed.

 Our Security and Estates and Facilities teams are on hand to make sure students are safe and, if they are self-isolating due to showing symptoms, have the provisions they need.